-- (a) the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed; - (b) the data subject withdraws consent on which the processing is based, and where there is no other legal ground for the processing; - (c) the data subject objects to the processing of personal data which is carried out for a) a legitimate interest pursued by the controller or by a third party or b) the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller and there are no overriding legitimate grounds for the processing; - (d) the personal data have been unlawfully processed; - (e) the personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject; - (f) the personal data have been collected in relation to services related to information society offered directly to children.
+(a) the purpose of the processing has ceased;

+(b) the data subject withdraws consent on which the processing is based, and where there is no other legal ground for the processing;

+(c) the data subject objects to the processing of personal data which is based on a legitimate interest pursued by the controller or by a third party or is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller, and there are no overriding legitimate grounds for the processing;

+(d) the processing is unlawful;

+(e) the personal data have to be erased in order to comply with a legal obligation in Union or Member State law to which the controller is subject;

+(f) the personal data have been collected in relation to information society services offered directly to children.

-5. Right to restriction of processing (Article 18 of GDPR)
+6. Right to restriction of processing (See Article 18 of GDPR for more information)